 Per industry requirements, LMA retains e-mail messages for a period of time in accordance with our policies and procedures.
 Those messages are kept confidential and are accessed and used in accordance with our policies and procedures.

-LMA is a fully disclosed, introducing broker-dealer member of the Financial Industry Regulatory Authority, Inc (“FINRA”) and a registered investment advisor with the U.S. Securities and Exchange Commission (“SEC”).
-The use of the terms “registered investment adviser” or “registered” by us does not imply by itself any level of skill or training.
+LMA is a fully disclosed, introducing broker-dealer member of the Financial Industry Regulatory Authority, Inc (“FINRA”) and registered with the U.S. Securities and Exchange Commission (“SEC”).
+The use of the term “registered” by us does not imply by itself any level of skill or training.
 To review FINRA Rules, click here.
 LMA is also registered with the Municipal Securities Rulemaking Board (“MSRB”).
 The website address for the MSRB is www.msrb.org which includes access to the MSRB Rule Book and an investor brochure that describes the protections that may be provided by the MSRB rules and how to file a complaint with an appropriate regulatory authority.
 Access to www.msrb.org is available at the Falls Church, Va. and Frisco, Colo. branch locations.

 ERISA DISCLOSURE – Please ask your LMA representative for the Section 408(b)(2) disclosures as it pertains to your plan and discuss any questions you may have.
 You may also submit an inquiry to firstname.lastname@example.org.

 OPTIONS – If you are interested in using options please read through the Characteristics and Risks of Standardized Options and Supplements.
 This is written and published by The Options Clearing Corporation.
 This booklet explains the purposes and risks of options transactions and is provided to an investor prior to buying or selling options contracts.
 The CBOE also has investor education videos that help illustrate the various behaviors of options.